ValheKouneli/SkrolliEditor/documentation/HowToUse.md

 The two progress bars represent the **writing status** and the **editing status** of the article.
 Editors can change these by using the sliders under the progress bars (visible only to editors).
 After adjusting the sliders, editor must press the "update sliders" button to apply the change.

 When article is created, it belongs to the 'planned' category.
 When writing has been started (status is something else than 0 %), article moves into the 'draft' category.
 When writing status is 100 %, article is 'written'.
 Bringing the editing status to 100 % moves it to the 'edited' category.
-In this view, articles can not be moved to the 'Finished' category.
+In this view, articles can not be moved to the 'Language checked' category.

 Note that the editing status can never be higher than the writing status, as content that has not been written can not be edited.